I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mpiodisk/ns-mpiodisk-_dsm_querysupportedlbpolicies_v2.md

 `Supported_LB_Policies`

 An array of DSM_Load_Balance_Policy_V2 structures, one for each of the supported load balance policies.
 The number of array elements will be the same as <i>SupportedLBPoliciesCount</i>.
 Each element of the array lists the supported load balance policy type.
 It is not expected that the element return path specifics.

-`SupportedLBPoliciesCount`

-An unsigned 32-bitfield that returns the number of load balance policies that are supported for the LUN by the controlling DSM.

 ## Requirements